Govind-Patwal/My_Testing_Corner_at_GitHub/Test_Module15/Test_Challenge15/README.md

     **Answer**: Yes, the linear model predicts mpg of MechaCar Prototypes effectively because the `p-value is < 0.05`.

-## Deliverable 2: Summary Statistics on Suspension Coils
+## Summary Statistics on Suspension Coils

 ### Image 2: Output of Deliverable 2
 ![](Resources/Deliverable2.png)